Zest-studi-o/bookzone-v2/README.md

 ### Code Used

-- Other students examples helped me to understand the structure of an e-commerce application, how to link user stories to epics & what is expected for the project & README.md such as [Hi-Story](https://github.com/WojtekKamilowski/CI_PP5_HSBS)
+- Other students' examples helped me to understand the structure of an e-commerce application, how to link user stories to epics & what is expected for the project & README.md such as [Hi-Story](https://github.com/WojtekKamilowski/CI_PP5_HSBS)

 - [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthrough tutorial "Boutique Ado".

 - [Stack overflow](https://stackoverflow.com/) helped me to troubleshoot many of the issues encountered.

-- I also researched on [W3 Schools](https://www.w3schools.com/) & [Django Documentation](https://docs.djangoproject.com/en/4.2/).
+- I also researched using [W3 Schools](https://www.w3schools.com/) & [Django Documentation](https://docs.djangoproject.com/en/4.2/).

 ### Content

-- I used [Chapters](https://chaptersbookstore.com/) for books content including images.
+- I used [Chapters](https://chaptersbookstore.com/) for books' content including images.

 ### Media